Jíbaro (Puerto Rico): Clothing

 Jose A. Mari Mut said the traditional clothing of jíbaro men consisted of a long-sleeved white shirt and white pants, a fringe-less hat, and no shoes.
 According to him, the jíbaro woman ("jíbara") would also usually dress in white with a long shirt, shoulders and neck often covered, and would sometimes wear a hat or a bandana as a hair cover.
 She, too, would wear no shoes.
 The custom of not wearing shoes was not associated with poverty.
 Many instances of jíbaros were documented by American photographer Walter B. Townsend—both in writing and via his photographs—who were adequately dressed but wearing no shoes.
 The custom is thus attributed to comfort and convenience.
 Young jíbaro toddler boys would oftentimes be seen at their home naked, even while the jíbaro family hosted visitors.
 But the notion that this custom was also true for girls, or that jíbaro boys went to school naked, was debunked by over 3,000 pictures that Townsend took throughout Puerto Rico in 1900.

 Entertainment

-A jíbaro's almost exclusive form of entertainment was cock-fighting.
+Jíbaro's almost exclusive form of entertainment was cock-fighting.
 The pastime was performed mostly on Sunday afternoons, but saint days, feast days, or any other festive holidays would bring out particularly huge crowds to the event.
 Every town in Puerto Rico would have at least one cock-fighting pit.
 The upper classes of society would sometimes come to one of these events, but would not ordinarily be participants.
 Unlike the birds in the United States which were outfitted with metal razor-sharp blades strapped to their legs, Puerto Rico jíbaros fought their cocks with their own gaffs.